kujirajuunigou/kujirajuunigou.github.io/Pelican/content/posts/2020-11-03-matsui-jurina-wws-channel-interview.md

 **Q: About the "Local Talk Event" held during these two days where you were able to talk with fans, how was it?**

 Matsui: A while back it was limited to Aichi residents only, but this time people from all over the country came.
 Many of them told me "it's been a year since I last saw you!".
-The things that were said to me the most was "I'm happy I got to see you before you graduate", and "part of me is sad that this might be our last time to see each other", and it really sunk in that I was really going to be graduating.
+The things that were said to me the most were "I'm happy I got to see you before you graduate", and "part of me is sad that this might be our last time to see each other", and it really sunk in that I was really going to be graduating.

 **Q: Did you feel lonely about it?**